Z-Sherkat/Hybrid-Model-Attention/README.md

 # Hybrid-Model-Attention

-A Self-Attention-Based CNN-Bi-LSTM Model for SOC estimation
+A Self-Attention-Based LSTM, Bi-LSTM, CNN-LSTM and CNN-Bi-LSTM Model for SOC estimation